nedwors/navigator/README.md

 ## Usage

-Select a Service Provider - or perhaps make a dedicated one! - and pop the following in:
+Select a Service Provider - or perhaps make a dedicated one - and pop the following in:
 ```php
 Menu::define(fn () => [
     Menu::item('Dashboard')